US191/CTD-SeaBird-Pressure-Stability/README.md

 Methods of us191.serial inherited from handle.
 ```
 Open the serial port, status must be 'open'.
-The serial port class use an event 'sentenceAvailable' to notify when a valid sentence terminated with 'Terminator' character(s) was received, eg 'CR/LF' for a GPS NMEA183.
+The serial port class trigger an event 'sentenceAvailable' to notify when a valid sentence terminated with 'Terminator' character(s) was received, eg 'CR/LF' for a GPS NMEA183.
 To see the valid sentences, you can set private property 'echo' to 'true' in constructor function or use set.Echo(true) function:
 ```matlab
 s = us191.serial('COM9','baudrate',4800,'terminator','CR/LF','echo',true)